KolaczykResearch/RG-HMM/README.md

 ### Abstract

-Most of the data processing and analysis for this paper were done in R. This repo provides the corresponding code to conduct both the statistical simulation study and analyses on real data sets for the case studies.
+Most of the data processing and analysis for this paper were done in R, and some in Matlab.
+This repo provides the corresponding code to conduct both the statistical simulation study and analyses on real data sets for the case studies.

 ### Description